-Sister winery to HALL St. Helena produces Pinots from Oregon to California’s Central Coast.
+Sonoma wine tasting room of HALL St. Helena sister property serves Pinot Noirs from Oregon to California’s Central Coast.

-Winemaker Megan Gunderson oversees the WALT wines with Pinot Noir grapes grown as far north as Oregon’s Willamette Valley and as far south as the Santa Rita Hills of the California’s Central Coast – “1,000 Miles of Pinot,” as the winery bills it.
+HALL’s director of winemaking Megan Gunderson oversees the WALT wines, which include Pinot Noirs from grapes grown as far north as Oregon’s Willamette Valley and as far south as the Santa Rita Hills of the California’s Central Coast – “1,000 Miles of Pinot,” as the winery bills it.
 Two Sonoma County subappellations, the Sonoma Coast and Russian River Valley, are also represented, along with the Anderson Valley of Mendocino County.
-The goal is for each wine to express its vineyard, vintage, and varietal authentically, as opposed to the winemaker imposing her style on it by aggressive oak aging or other techniques.
+The goal is for each wine to express its vineyard, vintage, and varietal authentically, as opposed to Gunderson and senior winemaker Alison Frichtl Hollister imposing a style on it by aggressive oak aging or other techniques.

 Focusing on Nuances

-Regardless of the source, Gunderson treats all the grapes similarly during fermentation and aging.
-Because her regimen is so consistent, tastings focus on the nuances of the soils and climates—the terroir, as wine folk call it—of the various vineyard locales.
+Regardless of the source, the winemakers treat all the grapes similarly during fermentation and aging.
+Because the regimen is so consistent, tastings focus on the nuances of the soils and climates—the terroir, as wine folk call it—of the various vineyard locales.